jubatus/website/source/en/tutorial/graph_ruby.rst

   1. Connect to Jubatus Server

-   Connect to Jubatus Server (Row 17).
+   Connect to Jubatus Server (Line 17).
    Setting the IP addr., RPC port of Jubatus Server.

   2. Prepare the query

-   Prepare the query for the shortest path calculation (Row 20-21).
+   Prepare the query for the shortest path calculation (Line 20-21).
-   Create the shortest_path_query required by the [get_shortest_path] method (Row 20).
+   Create the shortest_path_query required by the [get_shortest_path] method (Line 20).
    Store the start node's & end node's nodeIDs into the first & second arguments in the 'types.shortest_path_query'.
 The third argument is the number of 'maxhop', the search process will be truncated if it fails to find the route within the specified number of 'maxhop'.
    Also note, the query should be registed by "add_shortest_path_query" beforehand.

   3. Calculate the shortes path

-   By specifying the "shortest_path_query" that created in Step.2, [get_shortest_path] method will find the shortest path (Row 24).
+   By specifying the "shortest_path_query" that created in Step.2, [get_shortest_path] method will find the shortest path (Line 24).

   4. Show the results

-   Show the ID of stations that on the shortes path calculated in Step 3 (Row 27-35).
+   Show the ID of stations that on the shortes path calculated in Step 3 (Line 27-35).

 ------------------------------------